Ensemble Kalman Inversion for Geothermal Reservoir Modelling: Methodology

 \subsection{Bayesian Inverse Problems}

 Posing an inverse problem within the Bayesian framework requires us to specify the nature of the relationship between the unknown parameters, $\bParam \in \mathbb{R}^{\ParamDim}$, and the observations, $\bData \in \mathbb{R}^{\DataDim}$.
-Throughout this work, we use the so-called \emph{additive error model} \citep{Kaipio06}, given by
+In a geothermal setting, the unknown parameters are typically comprised of quantities such as the components of the permeability tensor in each cell of the (discretised) reservoir model, and the magnitude of the hot mass upflow entering through each cell at the base of the model domain.
+The observations, by contrast, are typically comprised of quantities such as the reservoir temperature, pressure and enthalpy, recorded at a set of wells.
+Throughout this work, we relate the parameters and observations using the so-called \emph{additive error model} \citep{Kaipio06}, given by